How can I get help with my writing?

 Tutors will not correct or edit papers for you.
 Our tutors are here to help you learn the concepts that you need in order to write, revise, and begin to self-edit, rather than to simply edit for you.
 Tutoring will teach you more than editing and will not result in academic dishonesty.

 How often may I visit the Writing Center?

-To accommodate more students, we limit each student to two one-hour-long appointments per week, whether those appointments are scheduled in advance or done on a walk-in basis.
+To accommodate more students, we limit each student to two appointments per week, whether those appointments are scheduled in advance or done on a walk-in basis.
 We also request that you limit yourself to three tutoring sessions per individual assignment.